lmitechnologies/Gadget_Inspection_Template/README.md

 If it is not mounted to that specific location the Gadget App will not work.

 **model-storage** is where models are stored on the machine.
-It needs to be mounted to the s3 integrator, model manager, and all pipelines.
+It needs to be mounted to the factory connection, model manager, and all pipelines.

-It needs to be mounted to the s3 integrator here:
+It needs to be mounted to the factory connection here:

     volumes:
-      - model-storage:/app/data/transfer/models
+      - model-storage:/app/models

 Model manager needs it to be mounted to the model root.
 It defaults to /app/models but can be changed using the env variable MODEL_ROOT

     volumes:
       - model-storage:/app/data/models

 Pipelines needs it to be mounted to the model root.
-It defaults to /app/models but can be changed using the env variable MODEL_ROOT.
+It defaults to /app/models.
     volumes:
       - model-storage:/app/models